firmata/arduino/README.txt

 http://firmata.org

-To install Firmata, unzip the Firmata zip file, then move the included "Firmata" folder into your Arduino installation.
-Do not move the whole "Pduino-0.4beta2" folder, just the "Firmata" folder.
+To install Firmata into Arduino, you'll need to delete the included one and replace it with this one.
+First find the existing 'Firmata' library and either delete or rename it.
 Here are some typical locations based on OS:

 GNU/Linux: ~/Desktop/arduino-0011/hardware/libraries
 Mac OS X:  /Applications/arduino-0011/hardware/libraries
 Windows:   C:\Program Files\arduino-0011\hardware\libraries

+0 delete the existing 'Firmata' library in the above location 1 unzip the Firmata zip file
+2 move the included "Firmata" folder into your Arduino installation.
+(Do not move the whole "Firmata-2.1beta0" folder, just the "Firmata" folder.)

+Now you can launch Arduino and install a Firmata example firmware.
+'StandardFirmata' is probably the best place to start.
+You can tell if the above update succeeded because you'll see the new 'I2CFirmata' example firmata in with the Firmata examples.